TronFortyTwo/Tux-in-Space/type.typ

 			DESCRIPTION: A dwarf planet is a planetary mass object enought massive to have an hydrostatic equilibrium, but not enought to clear the materials in the neightbouroud space
 			PARENT: Minor planet

-		NAME: Ocean planet
-		DESCRIPTION: A planet with a surface nearly totally covered by oceans
-		PARENT: Planet

 		NAME: Terrestrial planet
 		DESCRIPTION: A terrestrial planet is a planet composed mainly by rock and metal
 		PARENT: Planet